ElMedievo/Medievo-Old/README.md

 # Medievo

-Un pequeño plugin para el server del medievo con amigos, gracias.
+Un pequeño plugin para el server del medievo owo.

-*As of October the 23rd, commits will now be listed in Spanish*
+*As of October the 23rd, commits will be listed in Spanish* *As of November 18th, commits will be listed in Enlgish*